minamaged1997/ITI-graduation-Project-Exam-system-/README.md

 - Multiple screenshots of the dashboards and dashboard file on powerBI (.pbix file),
 - screenshots of the reports extracted from the database using SSRS
 - the database (.bak file),
-- Three of the Most Important Stored Procedures are located in (stored procedures.md file) If you want to all other stored procedure you can download the .bak file
+- Three of the Most Important Stored Procedures are located in (stored procedures.sql file) If you want to all other stored procedure you can download the .bak file
 </pre>